coingaming/asset_import/README.md

     ..
     "dependencies": {
       ..
-      "asset_import_hook": "0.2.0" // only needed for LiveView's
+      "asset_import_hook": "0.2.0" // only when LiveView is used
       ..
     },
     "devDependencies": {